-BE IT FURTHER RESOLVED that the Historical Advisory Board approves the subject Certificate of Approval request for a Phase 1 of the Waterfront Park and Block 11 subject to the following conditions:
+BE IT FURTHER RESOLVED, that the Historical Advisory Board approves the subject Certificate of Approval request for Phase 1 of the Waterfront Park and Block 11 subject to the following conditions:

-- (1) This Certificate of Approval shall expire three (3) years after the date of approval, unless actual construction has begun under valid City permits or the applicant applies for and is granted an extension by the City Planner prior to the date of expiration. - (2) The plans submitted for the Building Permit shall be in substantial compliance with plans prepared by BAR Architects, (Exhibit 2 to the Historical Advisory Board Staff Report) and the plans prepared by April Phillips Design Works (Exhibit 3 to the Staff Report) on file in the office of the City of Alameda Planning Division, subject to the conditions specified in this resolution. - (3) This Certificate of Approval shall not become effective until such time as the Planning Board and/or City Council approve the Design Review Application for the subject applications, and upon such time, the construction of the plans shall be subject to all conditions of approval imposed by the Planning Board and/or City Council. - (4) HOLD HARMLESS.
+- (1) This Certificate of Approval shall expire three (3) years after the date of approval, or December 9, 2022, unless actual construction has begun under valid City permits or the applicant applies for and is granted an extension by the Secretary of the Board prior to the date of expiration. - (2) This resolution supersedes the original Resolution HAB-16-04 approved on March 3, 2016. - (3) The plans submitted for the Building Permit shall be in substantial compliance with plans prepared by BAR Architects, (Exhibit 1 to the Historical Advisory Board Staff Report) and the plans prepared by April Phillips Design Works (Exhibit 2 to the Staff Report) on file in the office of the City of Alameda Planning Division, subject to the conditions specified in this resolution. - (4) This Certificate of Approval shall not become effective until such time as the Planning Board and/or City Council approve Design Review for the subject applications, and upon such time, the construction of the plans shall be subject to all conditions of approval imposed by the Planning Board and/or City Council.

+(5) HOLD HARMLESS.
 The applicant shall defend (with counsel reasonably acceptable to the City), indemnify, and hold harmless the City of Alameda, the Alameda City Historical Advisory Board and their respective agents, officers, and employees from any claim, action, or proceeding (including legal costs and attorney's fees) against the City of Alameda, Alameda City Historical Advisory Board and their respective agents, officers or employees to attack, set aside, void, or annul an approval by the City of Alameda, the Historical Advisory Board, Alameda City Planning Board, or City Council relating to this project.
 The City shall promptly notify the applicant of any claim, action or proceeding and the City shall cooperate in such defense.
 The City may elect, in its sole discretion, to participate in the defense of said claim, action, or proceeding.